COMS4156-Eventease/COMS4156-Project/README.md

 EventEase is a flexible RESTful service designed to simplify and automate the complexities of event management.
 EventEase offers a seamless solution to manage everything from event creation to event registration.
 With endpoints for task management, RSVP handling, and real-time reporting, EventEase empowers various applications with robust event management capabilities, allowing organizers and hosters to focus on delivering great user experiences.
 EventEase API makes it easy to integrate sophisticated event planning tools into any system, no matter the size or scope of your event.

-To distinguish from regular event-management services and make it useful for elderly users, Eventease provides SMS and email reminders for events, allowing elderly users to stay informed without relying on complex apps.
-Additionally, a simple RSVP system could be integrated, enabling one-click RSVP via email or SMS, reducing the need for navigating complicated interfaces.
-The API would also support caregiver collaboration, allowing caregivers to manage event details, send RSVPs, or receive notifications on behalf of elderly users.
-Lastly, an option for simplified, large-text invitations or event details could be offered to ensure better accessibility for users with vision impairments or low digital literacy.
+To distinguish from regular event-management services and make it useful for elderly users, Eventease provides SMS and email invitations for events, allowing elderly users to stay informed without relying on complex apps.
+Additionally, a simple RSVP system is integrated, enabling one-click RSVP via email or SMS, reducing the need for navigating complicated interfaces.
+The API would also support caregiver collaboration, allowing caregivers to manage event details, send RSVPs, or manage event tasks on behalf of elderly users.
+Lastly, an option for simplified, large-text invitations or event details is offered to ensure better accessibility for users with vision impairments or low digital literacy.

+Link to the example client application: https://github.com/alok27a/COMS4156-App

 ## Technologies Used
-- **Spring Boot**:
+- **Spring Boot**: HTTP Application framework
 - **Spring MVC**: For structuring the application with the MVC pattern.
 - **MySQL**: As the relational database for data storage.
 - **Postman**: To test various endpoints provided by our service.
 - **Google Cloud Platform**: For hosting the database and service in the cloud environment.
+- **Twilio**: For the automated sending of SMSs.
+- **Gmail**: For the automated sending of emails.

 ## Installation

-### Prerequisite
+### Prerequisites
 - **Java 17**
 - **Maven**
-- **Spring Boot 3.3.4**
-- **Ubuntu 24**
+- **Ubuntu 24.04**

 ### Installing the Repository
 Open the terminal in the folder in which you wish to clone the repository and enter the following command: